akinyeraakintunde/enterprise-risk-intelligence-engine/TECH_NATION_EVIDENCE.md

 ------------------------------------------------------------
 ## 4. Role of External Reviewer

-The scoring model, KRIs, thresholds, and governance relevance were **reviewed by Busayo E. Odukoya**, Senior Technology Risk Management Analyst at CME Group.
+The scoring model, KRIs, thresholds, and governance relevance were **reviewed by Busayo Ezra Odukoya**, Senior Technology Risk Management Analyst at CME Group.

 Busayo provided:
 - validation of risk domains and KRIs